Multivacker/HerokuTemplate/README.md

 # HerokuTemplate
-This is a Maven Project to be uploaded in heroku
+This is a Maven Project to be deployed in heroku